lejara/BasementButler/README.md

 # Basement Butler Bot
 A discord bot made for the discord server The Basement

-***Note: this bot is coded to work on one discord server per host, mainly the !maketeams command.
-Full multi server support has yet to be implemented***

 ## Commands
 - !commands - List useble commands
 - !hi - Say hi